 "The College will proactively value and reflect the bilingual and multicultural diversity of the larger community, enriching its students and the community by celebrating this pluralism."

-The goal of international/intercultural education is to provide students with basic information that allows them to function better within their own culture and foster understanding and appreciation of other cultures.
+The goal of international/intercultural education is to provide local students and international students with basic information that allows them to function better within their own culture and foster understanding and appreciation of other cultures.